Looking for the perfect place to buy pear diamonds online?

 Brilliant cut diamond shapes like the radiant diamond are better hiding more subtle and even some obvious blemishes or inclusions.
 Step-cut diamonds like the emerald cut or the Asscher cuts reveal obvious inclusions, which is one of the reasons why they're cheaper than brilliant shapes.

-So when choosing color grades for your radiant, it's not necessary to buy a VVS1 or VVS2 diamond.
+So when choosing color grades for your radiant, it's not necessary to look at VVS diamond jewellery and buy a VVS1 or VVS2 diamond.
 I usually recommend a VS2 because you'll have more eye clean options, but an SI clarity diamond will save you more money without too much of a difference.

 Just make sure you either go to see it with your naked eye or can see it through a crystal clear viewer to point out any dark inclusions.